-JAMES & DAISY MILLS

-K&M ROSES 301-648-2908
+JAMES MILLS K&M ROSES 301-648-2908

-Fortuniana Grafted Roses

-For over 25 Years
+Fortuniana Grafted Roses For over 25 Years

 Hybrid Teas, Exhibition, Old Favorites, Floribundas, Climbers, Minis & Minifloras.
 Own-root and some grafted onto Fortuniana.
 Featuring roses from all the major suppliers plus John Smith, Fred Wright, Whit Wells, David Clemons and others.
 As well as the most popular varieties from Eddie Edwards.
 We have David Austins on Fortuniana.
 We now have roses from Dave Bang.

 "Roses You Must Have!"

 We also do custom grafting.
-Visit our nursery by appt.